-AN ANCIENT CUSTOM: The use of water as a sacramental, apart from the administration of Baptism, dates, at least in the East, from the second century.
+USE OF HOLY WATER.
+The use of water as a sacramental, apart from the administration of Baptism, dates, at least in the East, from the second century.
 In the West the blessing of water can be traced to the period from the sixth to the eighth century.
-For the use of the faithful in blessing themselves, fountains and basins to contain the sacred water were placed, first on the outside walls of churches, then inside the doors, that all might bless themselves as they entered the house of God.
+For the use of the faithful in blessing themselves, fountains and basins containing the sacred water were placed, first on the outside walls of churches, then inside the doors, that all might bless themselves as they entered the house of God.
 Catholics still dip their fingers in holy water and make the sign of the cross as they enter a church so that they may come into God's presence with pure souls.

-IN CHURCH AND HOME: Formerly the water was used only on entering the church to denote that purification was necessary before but not after Mass.
+Formerly the water was used only on entering the church to denote that purification was necessary before but not after Mass.
 Today we use it both on entering and on leaving to gain the indulgence attached to making the sign of the cross with holy water.
-Catholics also keep holy water in their homes to use with reverence upon rising in the morning, going to bed at night, leaving or entering the house, or going from one room to another.
+Catholics also keep holy water in their homes to use with reverence upon rising in the morning, going to bed at night, leaving or entering the house, or going from one room to another, etc.

-KINDS OF HOLY WATER: There are four kinds of holy water: 1.
+There are four kinds of holy water: 1.
 Ordinary holy water.
 2. Easter water.
 3. Baptismal water.
 4. Gregorian water.